jakhac/rs-classification/README.md

 pip install -r requirements.txt
 ```

 4. Now you can execute the notebooks.
 By default, the best model for each notebook is loaded such that results are reproduceable (in this case you can skip the execution training..).
-However, if you can also train the model again.
-In this case, you have to uncomment one line as explained in the notebooks to evaluate your trained model, instead of loading stored model.
+However, you can also train a model again.
+In this case, you have to uncomment one line as explained in the notebooks to evaluate your newly trained model, instead of loading the stored model.